 There’s a range of widths, weights and styles, each with serif, sans and monospaced variants, resulting in a total of 168 different styles.
 So you really can get exactly what you want with this font set.
 It is described as having generous spacing, large punctuation, and easily distinguishable characters, and the size and positioning of symbols frequently used in coding has been given great consideration.
 You can also customise the forms of certain key characters including the letters 'i', 'l', 'a' and 'g'.

 Input is free to use for private, unpublished usage in your personal coding app.
-If you want to publish text using something from the Input font family, you can see the prices here – prices start from $5.
+If you want to publish text using something from the Input font family, you can see the prices here (from $5).

 04. Dank Mono